MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/dhcp/quickstart-install-configure-dhcp-server.md

 #### [GUI](#tab/gui)

-To manage exclusions using the Microsoft Management Console tools:
+To manage exclusions using the DHCP console:

 1. Open the DHCP console.
 1. In the console tree, select **Address Pool**.
 1. On the **Action** menu, select **New Exclusion Range**.
-1. In the Add Exclusion dialog box, in **Start IP address**, enter the address you want to exclude from this scope.
+1. In the Add Exclusion dialog box, in **Start IP address**, enter the first address in the range you want to exclude from this scope.
-1. To exclude a range of more than one IP address, enter another IP address in **End IP address**.
+1. To exclude a range of more than one IP address, enter last address in the range in **End IP address**.
 1. Select **Add**.

 ## Next steps